+2. Mt.
+Hood, Oregon: Lush alpine landscape and cozy lodging

 This breathtaking alpine escape is just two hours from Portland and 45 minutes from the epic outdoor town of Hood River.
 As you head up into the Hood River Valley, the volcanic cone of Mt.
 Hood towers above dense pine forest and meadow.
 The five-mile Trillium Lake Loop is easy, but the views are just reward.
 For some serious backcountry burn, try Crater Rock or Illumination Saddle, which are above treeline, or tackle a punishing 12-mile loop that ends at the historic Cloud Cap Inn.
 You can also book a snowshoe tour with Mt.
 Hood Outfitters.
 If you’re not staying on-site, end your day with a pint at Mt.
 Hood Brewing Co. in nearby Government Camp or bunk in Hood River, with accommodations ranging from hostels and farm stays to cabins, luxury and rustic lodges and historic inns.

 3. Methow Valley, Washington: An epic trail system in the North Cascades

 The enchanting little Western town of Winthrop is four-and-a-half hours northeast of Seattle and a wonderful winter getaway in its own right.
-It’s also the gateway to what many know simply as “The Methow” (pronounced Met-how)—a stunning, 60-mile-long glacial valley in the Okanogan National Forest, and the nation’s largest Nordic ski area and a lineage of XC Olympic athletes to reinforce the point.
+It’s also the gateway to what many know simply as “The Methow” (pronounced Meh-towl)—a stunning, 60-mile-long glacial valley in the Okanogan National Forest.
+It’s home to the nation’s largest Nordic ski area and a lineage of XC Olympic athletes to reinforce the point.
 Distinct systems can be found in Winthrop, Sun Mountain Lodge, Mazama and the Rendezvous trails—all within a short drive—featuring lake, mountain and meadow terrain for every skill level.
 A $5/day snowshoe pass or any already purchased ski pass is required to access the 120 miles of trails expertly maintained by the non-profit Methow Trails.

 Tip: Stay in one of the region’s quirky lodging options, like a renovated retro motel or the unique “Rolling Huts.”